XavierBerger/RPi-Monitor/PACKAGING.md

 ###Configuration

-* /etc/rpimonitord.conf : *rpimonitord configuration - The comments of this file are used to generate manpage*
-* /etc/rpimonitord.conf.d : *Directory storing data extraction configuration*
-* /etc/rpimonitord.conf.d/default.conf: *Sample script doing data extraction for Raspberry Pi - The comments of this file are used to generate manpage*
+Since version 2.7:

-* /etc/default/rpimonitor : *Startup script configuration*
+* /etc/default/rpimonitor : *Init script configuration file*

-**Discussion**:

-Suggested configuration organisation could be:

-* /etc/default/rpimonitor : *Unchanged*
 * /etc/rpimonitor/daemon.conf : *configuration of rpimonitord daemon*
+* /etc/rpimonitor/data.conf : *configuration of default data to be extracted and presented*
-* /etc/rpimonitor/\*.conf : *all other \*.conf file will be parsed to look for data to be monitored*.
+* /etc/rpimonitor/\*.conf : *all other \*.conf file will be parsed to look for data to be monitored*

-The file *default.conf* is provided with the package to have a working example when the program start.
-We could imagine to have many default.conf files into the repository.
-Up to the package maintainer to include the good one.

-I prefer to keep the name *default.conf* rather than *data.conf* to differenciate it from customization.

-Also, it would be better for end user to remove the constraint of *id* which have to be unique over all the configuration files...
-But this is not something trivial to develop.
+* /etc/rpimonitor/\*.conf : *data configuration template custonized for different distribution and additionnal examples*

+Some configuration files are provided for different distribution (raspbian, xbian, ...).
+These files are stored into the subdirectory /etc/rpimonitor/templates/.
+For supported distribution, the post installation script of package creates a link, data.conf, pointing to the configuration files dedicated to the distribution.

 ###Manpages